 Teutonically solid and rugged in your hand, the Bosch PMF 10.8 Li power tool can tackle a multitude of jobs around the home and is also built well enough for professional use.
 Being a sawing, cutting, scraping and sanding tool, with just this and a power drill you could take on most of the DIY tasks you might need to tend to around your property.

-Known for their small precision craft drills Dremel have now introduced the Trio - similar is styling to a small hand-held router or electric jigsaw this versatile tool will cut, rout and sand.
+Known for their small precision craft drills Dremel have now introduced the Trio - similar is styling to a

 For those familiar with a standard DIY plunge-router the Dremel Trio will look very familiar.
 Rather than the usual two post sprung pillars Dremel have gone for a single unsprung post.
 This is intended to be used to set the depth of cut before use.
 Once the depth is selected a screw holds the post in the desired position.
 Power is provided by a 200W motor with a variable speed control allowing you to select anything from 10,000 RPM through to 20,000 RPM.
 The colette accepts 4.

-According to the Worx literature, the Sonicrafter is “probably the most useful invention since the Swiss Army knife”.
+According to the Worx literature, the Sonicrafter is probably the most useful invention since the Swiss Army knife.
 While I think that is rather an exaggeration it is, nevertheless, an extremely useful and versatile power tool that is able to tackle a range of jobs that more conventional power tools cannot deal with.
-Consequently, it could well enable one to deal with a difficult task and thus be a useful addition to one’s tool kit.
+Consequently, it could well enable one to deal with a difficult task and thus be a useful addition to ones tool kit.

 The Sonicrafter is not intended to replace your existing power tools but to complement them because it can deal with many of those jobs which are beyond their scope.
 It could well be worth having because it will plug a gap in the tasks that can be handled effectively with the tools at your disposal.
 This tool operates in an entirely different manner from your other power tools.